Yusuf-Yonturk/About-Me/README-ENGLİSH.md

 ## 🚀 About Me

-I am Yusuf, a software engineering student currently studying at Firat University.
-My passion and curiosity for technology have driven me to constantly learn new things and improve myself in the world of software development.
+I'm Yusuf, a software engineering student currently studying at Fırat University.
+My passion for technology and curiosity constantly drive me to learn new things and improve myself in the world of software.

-## 💻 My Projects

-Here are some interesting projects I have worked on and I am excited about:

-- Coming Soon (To Be Announced)
-- Coming Soon (To Be Announced)
-- Coming Soon (To Be Announced)

-You can visit my GitHub page to see more of my projects and work.
-(Coming Soon)

-## 🌱 Technologies & Skills

-Some of the technologies and languages I am currently learning and improving in the software world include:

-- Programming Languages: Java, C, C++, C#
-- Front-end: HTML, CSS, React
-- Back-end: Node.js, Express
-- Database: MongoDB, PostgreSQL
-- Version Control: Git, GitHub
-- Tools: Visual Studio Code, Postman, Eclipse
+System.out.println("TO BE CONTINUED :)")

 ## 📫 Contact Me